a23956491z/all_notes/Programming Lang/RISC-V.md

 * *x5* as an alternate link register.
 * Alternate link register is used to perform calling milicode routine like epilogue and prologue

+Because our offset encdoded in multiple of 2 rather than multiple of 4.
 **Misaligned instruction fetch exception** would be generate if addr is not aligned to a four-byte boundary.

 ### B-type